hithesh111/365DaysOfML/README.md

 ## References
 1. The Elements of Statistical Learning (ESLR)

+#### Day 1: ESLR 2.1 to 2.3

-#### Day 1 - Introduction to Supervised Learning, Variable Types, Encodings, Two Simple Approaches to Prediction: Least Squares and Nearest Neighbors, Other Models as a variant of these two approaches
+Introduction to Supervised Learning, Variable Types, Encodings, Two Simple Approaches to Prediction: Least Squares and Nearest Neighbors, Other Models as a variant of these two approaches